phuvf/oscpoint/EXAMPLES.md

 This could be automated by looking at the length of the notes text, and switching to the smaller input if it's over a certain length.

-Ultimately, at some point it'd be better to use IrisDown's [dNotes](https://www.irisdown.co.uk/) software to display notes as this handles font-sizing much better, and includes timers etc.
+Ultimately, at some point it'd be better to use IrisDown's [dNotes](https://www.irisdown.co.uk/) software to display notes as this handles font-sizing much better.